RaziFalah/MissileDetectionOverRTSP/README.md

 ## ⚙️ How It Works

-1. **Video Source**: Reads either from RTSP stream or a local video file.
+1. **Video Source**: Reads either from an RTSP stream or a local video file for flexible deployment and testing.
-2. **Image Analysis**: Detects sudden brightness spikes (e.g., missile flares or explosions).
+2. **Image Analysis**: Continuously monitors video frames for sudden brightness spikes, which may indicate missile launches, flares, or explosions.
-3. **Audio Analysis**: Listens for loud noises (e.g., explosions) using real-time audio decoding via `ffmpeg`.
+3. **Audio Analysis**: Listens for loud noises and explosion-like audio spikes using real-time audio decoding and spectral analysis via `ffmpeg` and `numpy`.
-4. **AI Verification**: Sends suspected frames to GPT-4o with a visual prompt:
+4. **AI Verification**: Sends suspected frames to GPT-4o with the visual prompt:
    _"Is there a missile or rocket in this night sky image?"_
+   This step reduces false positives by leveraging advanced AI vision capabilities.
-5. **Alerting & Logging**: Flags confirmed images, activates alert function, and saves evidence.
+5. **Alerting & Logging**: Flags and saves confirmed images, activates the alert function, and logs all detection events with detailed evidence for later review.

 ---